 A Note on Safety

-Adam Groffman is a former graphic designer who left a publishing job in Boston to travel around the world before settling in Berlin, Germany.
-He’s a gay travel expert, writer, and blogger and publishes a series of LGBT-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
+Adam Groffman is a former graphic designer who left his publishing job to travel the world.
+He’s a gay travel expert, writer, and blogger and publishes a series of LGBTQ-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
 When he’s not out exploring the coolest bars and clubs, he’s usually enjoying the local arts and culture scene.
-Find more of his travel tips (and embarrassing stories) on Twitter @travelsofadam.
+Find more of his travel tips (and embarrassing stories) on Twitter.

 Book Your Trip: Logistical Tips and Tricks